werckme/werckmeister/manual.md

 ## Don't be afraid, it's just text
 The Werckmeister language knows only a few statement types.
 It's all about tracks, voices, and events.
 That's it.
-<br>The remaining statement types are just for configuration purposes.
+<br>The remaining statements are just for configuration purposes.

 A basic Werckmeister document will look like this:

 ```
--- CONFIG:
+-- CONFIG STUFF:
 -- 1) configure your MIDI device
 -- 2) define an instrument with the name piano
 -- 3) set the tempo